Richard Payne Knight

 Richard Payne Knight (11 February 1751 - 23 April 1824) of Downton Castle in Herefordshire, and of 5 Soho Square, London, England, was a classical scholar, connoisseur, archaeologist and numismatist best known for his theories of picturesque beauty and for his interest in ancient phallic imagery.
-He served as a Member of Parliament for Leominster (1780-84) and for Ludlow (1784-1806).
+He served as a Member of Parliament for Leominster in Herefordshire (1780-84) and for Ludlow in Shropshire(1784-1806).

 Origins

 He was born at Wormsley Grange in Wormsley, 5 mi north-west of Hereford in Herefordshire, the eldest son of Rev. Thomas Knight (1697–1764) of Wormsley Grange, Rector of Bewdley, Worcestershire, by his wife Ursula Nash, a daughter of Frederick Nash of Dinham, Shropshire.
 He was the heir not only of his father but also of his uncle Richard Knight (1693–1765) of Croft Castle.
 But of even more value, he was the heir of his grandfather, who founded the family's fortune, Richard Knight (1659–1745) of Downton Hall, a wealthy Ironmaster of Bringewood Ironworks.
 His younger brother was the horticulturist Thomas Andrew Knight.